srdc/tofhir-redcap/README.md

         <td> false </td>
      </tr>
     <tr>
-        <td> redcap.projects </td>
+        <td> redcap.projects.filePath </td>
-        <td>The configuration of REDCap projects.
+        <td> Path to the file where the configuration of REDCap projects are read.
 Each project configuration should include the project id and API token.
 For example:

  ```json
  [